The Clear Edge

 The biggest barrier to 30-hour weeks isn’t systems—it’s founder identity tied to being “in the work.”

-A $68,000/month consultant had perfect systems.
-Operations ran independently.
-Decisions distributed.
-Yet he worked 52 hours weekly.
+A $68,000/month consultant had perfect systems; operations ran independently, decisions were distributed, and yet he still worked 52 hours every week.

 I tracked his time.
-Found 19 hours weekly spent on work that his team could handle:
+Found 19 hours weekly spent on work his team could handle:

 • Joining client calls where his presence added zero value